kumoru/torment/docs/index.rst

    *  Where do I define it?

-      * There is no restrctions on where you define.
+      * There are no restrictions on where you define

 4. A FixtureClass requires a TestContext